 How did J.K.
 Rowling come up with the names of all of those magical wizarding spells?

-Rowling studied French and Classics at the University of Exeter, and the names of most charms, curses, jinxes and spells—from Accio to Sectumsempra—have Latin roots!
+Rowling studied French and Classics at the University of Exeter, and the names of most charms, curses, jinxes, and spells—from Accio to Sectumsempra—are based on Latin roots!

-Let’s look at the etymology, or word origins, of the spells in the wizarding world—and where Latin ends and Rowling’s imagination soars.
+Let’s look at the etymology, or "word origins," of the spells in the wizarding world—and where Latin ends and Rowling’s imagination begins.